huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Leave your comfort zone.
 Take as much calculated risk as you can afford.
 Step into the unknown.
 Sit with the discomfort.
 Remember, if you are not failing occasionally, you are probably being too conservative.
+Taking no risk is the biggest risk you can take.